apchavan/go-youtube-downloader/README.md

 Command line app written in [Go](https://go.dev) to download Shorts & Videos using YouTube URLs/IDs.

+## Main Features:

+- YouTube Shorts & Videos downloading.

+- Ability to select from different content qualities.

 ## Working Demo:

-- When pasted YouTube Video ID/URL or YouTube Shorts ID/URL the app fetches the metadata from YouTube's internal APIs.
+1. When pasted either YouTube Video or Shorts ID/URL the app fetches the metadata from YouTube's internal APIs.

-- Then depending on quality selections for video & audio, the application downloads the Video/Shorts content by making of small sized data requests to the fetched content URLs.
+2. Then depending on quality selections for video & audio, the application downloads the Video/Shorts content by making of small sized data requests to the fetched content URLs.

-- In the end, if the [FFmpeg](https://ffmpeg.org/) exist, then both separate video & audio stream files are merged into single output file.
+3. In the end, if the [FFmpeg](https://ffmpeg.org/) exist, then both separate video & audio stream files are merged into single output file.

 https://github.com/apchavan/go-youtube-downloader/assets/49102443/e177f755-b607-40be-8d22-05f4850e97a7